baharmon/lectures/content/computational-ecology-2024/_index.md

 # Ecological Robotics

 {{< note >}}
+Since 2019, I have been exploring creative, ecological applications for robots such as autonomous planting and sensing.
 I have been developing methods for robotic planting both in the lab and the field.